anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 ## Autopilot Deployment Profile

-The following Windows Autopilot deployment profile was created.
+The following Windows Autopilot deployment profile was used.

 | Setting | Value |
 |---|---|